mzmine/mzmine_documentation/docs/module_docs/id_spectral_library_search/spectral_library_search.md

 neighboring signals and is, therefore, applied to MS^1^ spectra.

 - **Weights**: For calculating the cosine similarity, different weighting strategies for  m/z value and signal intensity can be applied.
+A usual scaling is based by taking the square root of the peak intensity multiplying by the square mass.
 - **Minimum cosine similarity**: This option defines the minimum accepted similarity score that is taken into account for annotation.
 The similarity score depends on the data handling of unmatched signals.